RenzoRomeo/MinecraftClone/README.md

 # MinecraftClone

-Minecraft clone made with the purpose of learning the OpenGL API.
+This is just a toy project made with the purpose of learning the OpenGL graphics API.

 # TODO